Forced prostitution: Attitudes towards whether prostitution can ever be voluntary

 With regard to prostitution, three worldviews exist: abolitionism (where the prostitute is considered a victim), regulation (where the prostitute is considered a worker) and prohibitionism (where the prostitute is considered a criminal).
 Currently all these views are represented in some Western country.

 For the proponents of the abolitionist view, prostitution is always a coercive practice, and the prostitute is seen as a victim.
 They argue that most prostitutes are forced into the practice, either directly, by pimps and traffickers, indirectly through poverty, drug addiction and other personal problems, or, as it has been argued in recent decades by radical feminists such as Andrea Dworkin, Melissa Farley and Catharine MacKinnon, merely by patriarchal social structures and power relations between men and women.

-William D. Angel finds that "most" prostitutes have been forced into the occupation through poverty, lack of education and employment possibilities.
+William D. Angel finds that "most" prostitutes have been forced into the occupation through poverty, lack of education and lack of employment possibilities.
 Kathleen Barry argues that, "there should be no distinction between "free" and "coerced", "voluntary" and "involuntary" prostitution, since any form of prostitution is a human rights violation, an affront to womanhood that cannot be considered dignified labour".

 France's Green Party argues: "The concept of "free choice" of the prostitute is indeed relative, in a society where gender inequality is institutionalized".
 The proponents of the abolitionist view hold that prostitution is a practice which ultimately leads to the mental, emotional and physical destruction of the women who engage in it, and, as such, it should be abolished.
 As a result of such views on prostitution, Sweden, Norway and Iceland have enacted laws which criminalize the clients of the prostitutes, but not the prostitutes themselves.